New HDE models with higher derivatives of the Hubble parameter $H$: First Model

 \section{First Model}

-We not study the first model of energy density considered in this paper.\\ In this work, we consider a power-law form of the scale factor $a(t)$ given by the following relation:
+We now study the first model of energy density considered in this paper.\\ In this work, we consider a power-law form of the scale factor $a(t)$ given by the following relation:

 where \(b_0\) and \(n\) represent two positive constants.
+We must underline we consider $n>0$.
 We will make some considerations about the value of $b_0$ later in the paper. \\ We now want to calculate some quantities using the expression of the scale factor given in Eq. (\ref{scale}).\\ Using Eq. (\ref{scale}) in the expression of $\rho_D$ given in Eq. (\ref{cz1}), we obtain the following expression for $\rho_D$ as function of the time:

 We now want to calculate the expression of the EoS paramater for DE.\\ From the continuity equation given in Eq. (\ref{12deold}), we find the general expression:

 From Eq. (\ref{cz3}), we obtain:

 Moreover, we obtain that the Hubble parameter as function of the time is given by: